-5.1 The County Council's annual borrowing requirement consists of the capital financing requirement generated by capital expenditure in the year plus replacement borrowing for debt repaid less a prudent Minimum Revenue Provision charged to revenue for debt payment.
+5.1 The County Council's annual borrowing requirement consists of the capital financing requirement generated by capital expenditure in the year, plus replacement borrowing for debt repaid less a prudent Minimum Revenue Provision charged to revenue for debt payment.
 These borrowing requirements are set out below.

-Year Basis £m Comment 2015/16 actual 0 No actual external borrowing was undertaken in 2015/16.
-The total requirement was £19.5m (including the rolled forward requirement from previous years) which was all financed internally 2016/17 requirement 10.2 from cash balances.
-Includes £19.5m capital borrowing requirement 2017/18 · rolled over from 2015/16 estimate 19.8 The much higher figures for 2017/18 and 2018/19 estimate -4.3 2019/20 include 'refinancing' significant PWLB 2019/20 estimate 20.9 loan repayments in those years.
+Year Basis £m Comment 2016/17 actual 0 No actual external borrowing was undertaken in 2016/17.
+The total requirement was £13.0m 2017/18 requirement 25.9 Includes £13.0m capital borrowing requirement rolled over from 2016/17 2018/19 estimate -9.3 The much higher figure for 2020/21 includes 2019/20 estimate 11.0 'refinancing' significant PWLB loan repayments 2020/21 estimate 32.1 in that years.

-- 5.2 The Prudential Indicators include an Authorised Limit (f) and Operational Boundary (g) for external debt for each of the three years to 2019/20. - 5.3 The Operational Boundary reflects an estimate of the most likely, prudent but not worst case scenario of external debt during the course of the financial year.
-The Authorised Limit is based on the same estimate as the Operational Boundary but allows sufficient headroom (£20m) over this figure to allow for unusual cash movements. - 5.4 The Authorised Limit therefore represents the maximum amount of external debt which the County Council approves can be incurred at any time during the financial year and includes both capital and revenue requirements.
+- 5.2 The Prudential Indicators include an Operational Boundary (an estimate of the most likely, prudent but not worst case scenario of external debt during the course of the financial year) and Authorised Limit (the same estimate as the Operational Boundary but allows sufficient headroom (£20m) over this figure to allow for unusual cash movements). - 5.4 The Authorised Limit therefore represents the maximum amount of external debt which the County Council approves can be incurred at any time during the financial year and includes both capital and revenue requirements.
 It is not, however, expected that the County Council will have to borrow up to the Limit agreed.